 Unfortunately, for many decades we’ve been losing the parts of our landscapes, such as hedgerows and peat bogs, that are some of the best for absorbing carbon.

-At CPRE, we’re campaigning for the government to increase the amount of hedgerows by 40% in the next three decades.
+At CPRE, we’ve campaigned for the government to increase the amount of hedgerows by 40% in the next three decades.
 This could play a big part in reducing our overall carbon footprint, because hedgerows are heroic for absorbing carbon.

 Every community can play its part by working with local farmers to help them restore and replant the hedgerows that once stitched the patchwork of our landscape together.
 So if you have a hedgerow on your property or nearby, keep an eye on how it’s growing and make sure it thrives.
 Our rough guide around the hedges tells you how.